hyperledger-archives/sawtooth-next-directory/docs/aad_provider.rst

     inbound sync occurred.
 The records will be queued in the inbound queue and users and groups will be updated accordingly on the NEXT platform.
 To check for users or groups that have been modified since the last sync occurred, we utilized a changelog event hub in Azure.
-A statistics query set up on the event hub will look for changes to users and groups to be ingested into the queue_inbound.
+A statistics query set up on the event hub will look for changes to users and groups to be ingested into the inbound_queue.
 By default, delta inbound sync will occur by default 50 seconds.

 ..

 **Delta Outbound Sync**
-    The delta outbound sync will record all changes to users and groups as they occur on the NEXT platform by storing the changes in a queue called 'queue_outbound'.
+    The delta outbound sync will record all changes to users and groups as they occur on the NEXT platform by storing the changes in a queue called 'outbound_queue'.
 From the queue, each change will be processed and Azure Active Directory will be updated accordingly.
 The delta outbound sync will help keep your Active Directory stay up to date with the changes that are being performed on NEXT.